jandelgado/golang-ci-template-github-actions/README.md

 <!-- vim-markdown-toc -->

 ## Info

 This repository serves as a template for github-actions integrated go projects.
-It consists of a `hello, world!` like example in source file `main.go` which gets compiled into binary `ci-test`.
-The `pre-commit` script runs some checks on the code.
+It consists of a `hello, world!` like example in source file `main.go` which gets compiled into binary `golang-ci-template-github-actions`.
+The `pre-commit` script runs some checks on the code, before the unit tests are executed.
+When the build stage was successful, build artifacts are uploaded and available in the CI job status.

 When a new release is created, the released-artifacts are automatically uploaded to github and available on the [release